zhuxiao/asvbm/README.md

 ## Draw statistical figures
 There are 4 statistical categories for `stat` command results, figures can be drawn for more intuitive and detailed illustration for the four statistical categories:
 * __`1_ref_reg_size_stat`__: record the statistical graph of SV sizes in the user-called data set and the benchmark data set.
-* __`2_num_stat`__: generate the bar chart for the classification evaluation metrics.
+* __`2_num_stat`__: generate the bar chart for the classification benchmarking metrics.
 * __`3_size_dif_stat`__: record statistical graphs of the size ratio and central difference in the overlapping variant regions between the user-called dataset and the benchmark data set.
-* __`4_size_num_stat`__: generate a bar chart of classification evaluation metrics for variants with varying region sizes.
+* __`4_size_num_stat`__: generate a bar chart of classification benchmarking metrics for variants with varying region sizes.
-Additionally, when evaluating user-called sets from multiple tools, classification evaluation metric charts will be generated and saved in a 'figures' folder.
+Additionally, when benchmarking user-called sets from multiple tools, classification benchmarking metric charts will be generated and saved in a 'figures' folder.

 ## Output Result Description
-The detailed evaluation information for the 4 statistical categories for `stat` command results, which is saved into the following 4 folders respectively:
+The detailed benchmarking information for the 4 statistical categories for `stat` command results, which is saved into the following 4 folders respectively:
 * __`1_ref_reg_size_stat`__: variant region size statistics (and the statistical figures) in reference.
 * __`2_num_stat`__: the classical number statistics (and the statistical figures), e.g. TP, FP, FN, Recall, Precision, F1 score.
 * __`3_size_dif_stat`__: the region size difference and ratio statistics (and statistical figures) for the overlapped variants between the user-called data set and the benchmark data set.